 However, you can change other things about yourself, such hair color or weight.
 And you also have some influence over other risk factors for stroke that may result from lifestyle choices.
+It is estimated that 80% of strokes may be prevented through making health choices.
 Read the tips below to help you control these risk factors and potentially prevent a stroke.

 Manage blood pressure, cholesterol and diabetes

 Blood pressure should be checked every one to two years, especially if hypertension runs in your family.
 Ideally, blood pressure should be below 140/90 mmHg because elevated pressure can damage blood vessels.
 Too much cholesterol can cause plaque buildup in the inner walls of the arteries, eventually reducing blood flow or forming blood clots.
 Adults should have their cholesterol checked every five years or more often if they are being treated for high cholesterol.
 Diabetes needs to be managed to prevent blood vessel damage throughout the body.

 Cigarette smoke contains nicotine and carbon monoxide that can damage the cardiovascular system by narrowing blood vessels and causing blood clots.

 Eat a variety of foods from all food groups, but limit the amount of saturated fat, trans fat, cholesterol and sodium.
 Smart food choices include plenty of fruits and vegetables that are high in vitamins, minerals and fiber, as well as unrefined whole-grain foods that have lots of fiber.
 Aim for at least five servings a day of fruits and vegetables, and select fat-free, one percent fat or low-fat dairy products.

 Maintain a healthy weight